Open Training Courses

 - Skills and techniques for responding to callers with differing needs

 - How to distinguish between regular and repeat calls

 - When and how to set up a caller care plan

 - When and how when to respond safeguarding concerns

 - How to respond to someone with suicidal thoughts

 - To identify strategies that address the impact of challenging contacts

-Digital-based support such as email or webchat requires a different approach, understanding and techniques to verbal helpline skills.
-Whether your service already offers, or is considering digital-based channels, this course, delivered online, provides vital insights on how to respond to service users effectively through written communication.
+Digital-based support such as email or webchat requires different approaches, understanding and techniques to telephone helpline skills.
+Whether your service already offers, or is considering digital-based channels, this course provides vital insights on how to respond to service users effectively through written communication.